sthysel-freight/fah/README.md

 # Run

-So docker-compose does not support the --gpus flag at this time, so you have to slum it with the `run-gpu.sh script`
+So docker-compose does not support the --gpus flag at this time, so you have to slum it with the `run-gpu.sh` script.

+If you have FAH passkey make sure its in your environment called `FAH_PASSKEY`

 # Resources